Types of Writing Assignments

 You'll need to be in 'Edit Mode' to add an assignment to your lesson.
 Click the 'Add Assignment' button.

-A pop-up window will appear asking you to fill in the type, details, and title of your assignment:
+A pop-up window will appear asking you to fill in the type,title, details, and start date of your assignment:

 - Type: Choose between 'Writing' and 'Annotation.'

 - Title: A brief title of your assignment.

 - Details: The detailed text of your assignment.
 You can use the formatting bar to create a rich description of your assignment including uploading images or embedding videos.